-3-1-1 for carry-on baggage = 3.4 oz / 100 ml bottle or less; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per customer placed in screening bin.
-1 quart-sized bag per person limits the total liquid volume each traveler can bring.
-3.4 oz / 100 ml container size is a security measure.
+3-1-1 for carry-on bags = 3.4 oz/100 ml bottle or less; one quart-sized, clear, plastic, zip-top bag; one bag per customer placed in screening bin.
+One quart-sized bag per person limits the total liquid volume each traveler can bring.
+The 3.4 oz/100 ml container size requirement is a security measure.

 Customers are prohibited from taking liquids, gels, and/or aerosols past the airport security screening checkpoint EXCEPT:

 Please note: liquids, gels, and aerosols include beverages, shampoo, suntan lotion, creams, toothpaste, hair gel, hair spray, and other items of similar consistency.

 Liquid Exemptions (exempt items more than 3.4 ounces/100 ml)

 Customers may have the following items, but must declare them to TSA at the security checkpoint if the items are not contained in a clear transparent resealable one-quart (one-liter) sized plastic bag and/or the size of the containers exceed travel size (3.4 oz/100 ml):

 Customers may be subjected to a secondary screening if they enter the screening checkpoint with liquids, gels, and aerosols on their person or in their carry-on bag.

 For TSA information on 3-1-1 Directive, click here.

 When carrying formula, breast milk, or juice through the checkpoint, customers will be inspected; however, the customer or their baby or toddler will not be asked to test or taste breast milk, formula, or juice.
 The TSA Security Officers may test liquid exemptions (exempt items more than 3.4 ounces/100 ml) for explosives.